galactic-beyond/galactus/README.md

 from over-expressing themselves into a dark corner of tangled logical convolutions.

-We use the `hypothesis` framework to generate test data and to drive event/data-inputs into the state-machine.
+We use the `hypothesis` framework to generate test data and to drive event/data-inputs into the state-machine (see the `fuzzer` class).
 If any assertion gets triggered, hypothesis tries to create the smallest possible input-sequence that would trigger the assertion.

 Below is a state-transition-diagram representing the galactus code-base.
 Merged transitions are identifiable by the `@` that prefixes their event-name.
 The